sdt16/Biosketch-Website/public/home.md

 Hello, and welcome to my website.
-Click one of the buttons above to see my resume or Bio.
+Click one of the buttons above to see my resume or biosketch.